 At this point I like to place the pan of meatloaf in the fridge to help the meatloaf to firm up a little.. about 30 minutes ought to do it.

 I used my Bradley racks to place the meatloaf on.
-This works great but you can also place them on a cookie sheet or whatever you can find.
+This works great but you can also place them on a cookie sheet or a Weber grill pan or whatever you can find.
 The more accessible they are to smoke, the better they will taste.

 If you have a water pan, use it.. it doesn't necessarily moisten the meat but the steam makes the air's ability to dry out the meat a lot less effective. plus the super heated steam helps to maintain a more regulated temperature inside the smoke chamber.